NatronGitHub/Natron/Documentation/source/guide/tutorials-hsvtool.rst

 .. figure:: _images/hsvtool_09.png

-As you can see from the panel the chromakey substracted the chroma green, replacing it with black/transparent.
+As you can see from the panel the chromakey subtracted the chroma green, replacing it with black/transparent.
 The “Key Lift” and “Key Gain” clamps the black/white to make a clean matte from the keyed selection.

 Even if the chromakey generates transparency from the node, it still outputs a black and white matte that can be used as an inverted mask or holdout matte to apply needed filter effects.